CM4AI

-The CM4AI data generation project seeks to map the spatiotemporal architecture of human cells and use these maps toward the grand challenge of interpretable genotype-phenotype learning.
+The Functional Genomics Grand Challenge seeks to map the spatiotemporal architecture of human cells and use these maps toward the grand challenge of interpretable genotype-phenotype learning.
 In genomics and precision medicine, machine learning models are often “black boxes,” predicting phenotypes from genotypes without understanding the mechanisms by which such translation occurs.
-To address this deficiency, project will launch a coordinated effort involving three complementary mapping approaches – proteomic mass spectrometry, cellular imaging, and genetic perturbation via CRISPR/Cas9 – creating a library of large-scale maps of cellular structure/function across demographic and disease contexts.
+To address this deficiency, this project will launch a coordinated effort involving three complementary mapping approaches – proteomic mass spectrometry, cellular imaging, and genetic perturbation via CRISPR/Cas9 – creating a library of large-scale maps of cellular structure/function across demographic and disease contexts.

 cm4ai.org